|1||Purdue University-Main Campus||West Lafayette, Indiana|

 The vet tech program does not include surgical or prescriptive skills.
 Upon completion of the degree, students will be prepared to sit for the Texas Veterinary Medical Association Examination.

 A Small Animal Assisting Certificate is also available online through Cedar Valley College, but does not prepare students to sit for the Veterinary Medical Association Examination.

 Blue Ridge Community College offers students the opportunity to complete an Associates of Applied Science degree in Veterinary Technology through three distance sites, with classes delivered in real time video two days per week.
 It is one of the top online veterinary technician schools.

 Restricted to Virginia residents, students may stream classes at Tidewater Community College, Virginia Western Community College, or John Tyler Community College.

-Applicants to the program should have 35 hours experience already complete and be able to continue working a minimum of 20 hours per week throughout the degree.
+Applicants to the online vet tech programs should have 35 hours experience already complete and be able to continue working a minimum of 20 hours per week throughout the degree.